 After you get over the world scrutinizing your body and your skin for the changes you undergo at that time of the month and get used to hiding your periods so nobody uses it to judge you, you enter the world of Tampon Shaming.

 Tampon shaming is when people judge you for your tampon usage and choices.
 Tampon shaming goes beyond the stares from people who do not have periods to include other women sneering at your sanitary product of choice.
 Water Aid’s survey also revealed that 65% of women hide tampons up their sleeves or will carry their whole bag when going to the bathroom.
-Only 16% of the women surveyed revealed that they will be confident asking the occupant of the next-door toilet cubicle for a spare tampon.
+Only 16% of the women surveyed revealed that they would be confident asking the occupant of the next-door toilet cubicle for a spare tampon.

 The Cost of a Period